boyney123/eventbridge-atlas-docs/docs/getting-started/populate-eventmetdata.md

 ---
 id: populate-eventmetadata
-title: Populating your Event Metdata
+title: Populating your Metdata
-sidebar_label: Populating your Event Metdata
+sidebar_label: Populating your Metdata
 ---

 To get the most out of EventBridge Atlas, we recommended you take advantage of the **metadata** feature.

-This allows you to provide descriptions for your Event detail properties and also examples.
+This allows you to provide descriptions and maintainers for your event sources and also document your event properties and also show examples of your events in action.

 ##### Getting Started

-Populating data takes seconds, just run the following command:
+Populating metadata takes seconds, just run the following command:

 ```bash
 npm run generate-eventmetadata
 ```

 This will generate folders within your `/data` directory.
-Each folder will contain the `source` and `event`.
+Each folder will contain the `source`, `event` and `source-metadata` files.

-For example you will see `/data/{event-source}/{detailType}.json`.
+For example you will see:

+- `/data/{event-source}/{detailType}.json`.
+(Metadata for each event)
+- `/data/{event-source}/source-metadata.json`.
+(Metadata for the source itself)

-Within this file you will see properties you can add descriptions too and also the example payload.
+Within the event metadata file you will see properties you can add descriptions too and also the example payload.
+Within the source metadata file you will see placeholders where you can add source descriptions and maintainers.

-##### Example
+##### Example (Event Metadata)

 Here is an example of what will be generated for you